Yashodharajarathne/TaskManagerWebApp/README.md

 ## 📦 Setup Instructions

-Follow the steps below to set up the project locally:
+Follow the steps below to set up the project locally

 ### 🔁 Clone the Repo